thelahunginjeet/senior-design-tester/README.md

 ************

 * Does not run on Windows
-* Program sometimes points to wrong version of Python isntalled in system.
+* Program sometimes points to wrong version of Python installed in system.
 In these cases, replace 'python' with known python installation location

 FUTURE ADDITIONS
 ****************